-Over the year, I have tried numerous ways to cook sweet and sour shrimp with all kind of different ingredients and combinations for variations.
+Over the year, I have tried numerous ways to cook sweet and sour shrimp with all kinds of different ingredients and combinations for variations.
 No matter what, the result always amazing and welcome by all my family, especially the tots due to how easy this dish is with other sides.
-Of course, with different ingredients combinations each time, the tastes are differ too, though they’re all sweet and sour; but you could always tell how sour taste of vinegar would be distinct from ketchup and such.
+Of course, with different ingredients combinations each time, the tastes are different too, though they’re all sweet and sour; but you could always tell how the sour taste of vinegar would be distinct from ketchup and such.
 That’s the fun part of cooking, being creative and always try for new things.

 So today, I’ll be introduced another way for making this sweet and sour shrimp dish.
-This method empowered the sourness of tamarind instead of the usual ketchup or vinegar to bring out an unique flavor.
+This method empowered the sourness of tamarind instead of the usual ketchup or vinegar to bring out a unique flavor.
 Tamarind, even the sourest one, will have some sort of fruity hints but so gentle that doesn’t spike your tongue like pineapple or raw vinegar.
 Its scent is natural and when combined with fried shallot, give off an irresistible aroma but doesn’t have the store-age scent of ketchup.
 Just try it and let me know how you think.

 You could get tamarind paste at the Asian aisle of any grocery store like Super Walmart, Meijer, etc or online store.
 Or you could get the raw fresh or dried whole tamarind at the Mexican/Latino spice/herb/ingredient as well.

 Roasted sesame seed is sprinkled to create more sense but can be skipped or substitute with crushed peanut and cashew.
 Just use the unsalted one.